$A_\infty$-deformations of zigzag algebras via Ginzburg dg algebras: -deformations of zigzag algebras

 \subsection{The proof}

-Now let us give our proof of Theorem \ref{thm:ET}. \begin{proof}[Another proof of Theorem \ref{thm:ET}] Let us first prove the {\it if} part.
-By Theorem \ref{thm:KST}, it suffices to show that if $\Gamma$ is of type ADE and $\Bbbk$ is not of bad characteristic then $\HH^{2, q}(Z(\Gamma), Z(\Gamma)) =0 $ for each $q> 0$.
+Now let us give our proof of Theorem \ref{thm:ET}. \begin{proof}[Another proof of Theorem \ref{thm:ET}] Let us first prove the sufficiency.
+By Theorem \ref{thm:KST}, it suffices to show that if $\Gamma$ is of type $ADE$ and $\Bbbk$ is not of bad characteristic, then we have $\HH^{2, q}(Z(\Gamma), Z(\Gamma)) =0 $ for all positive integers $q$.
 This follows by combining Proposition \ref{prop:Zigginzburghh} and Corollary \ref{corollary:HH}.